Meditation Courses

 At Meditas, non-intentional meditation is practiced and taught – it is an invitation to engage with the present moment without expectations.

-Since 2011, Meditas has been offering programs in meditation and mindfulness that, with an educational approach, create space for a culture of consciousness.
-The publicly well-connected locations are in the heart of Vienna and in northern Burgenland, ideally situated for retreat and meditation.
-Meditas specializes in scientifically sound courses, retreats, and training programs – all meditation instructors are pedagogically trained and continuously undergo further education.
+Since 2011, Meditas has been creating offerings in the field of meditation and mindfulness, which, with an educational approach, create space for a culture of consciousness.
+The well-connected locations are in the heart of Vienna and in Northern Burgenland, ideally situated for retreat and meditation.
+Meditas specializes in scientifically based courses, retreats, and trainings – all meditation teachers are pedagogically trained and continuously undergoing further education.

 Our offering is secular, meaning independent of esotericism or religious traditions, and invites people of all worldviews to experience meditation and mindfulness in their essence.

-At Meditas, it’s about conscious being – awake and non-intentional.
-A space is created where internal processes are perceived and the moment is accepted as it is.
+At Meditas, it’s about conscious being – awake and without intention.
+A space is created where inner processes are perceived and the moment is accepted as it is.
 Meditation is a consciously chosen period in which all habitual actions and goals are suspended.
-This enables presence in the here and now.
-It is not about achieving a specific state, but rather about observing and accepting the experiences of the moment without judgment or distraction.
+This allows for presence in the here and now.
+It’s not about achieving a specific state, but rather about observing and accepting the experiences of the moment without judgment or distraction.

 Our meditation courses are free from religious or traditional content and are aimed at people of all backgrounds.
 They combine guided meditations with open discussion and individual guidance, allowing all participants to set their own priorities.
 Meditas offers an undogmatic approach that does not aim to convince or instruct, but rather focuses on practice and personal experience.

-Our courses are methodologically and didactically structured and are led exclusively by experienced and pedagogically trained meditation instructors.
+Our courses are methodologically and didactically structured and are led exclusively by experienced and pedagogically trained meditation teachers.

 Our modular meditation courses are aimed at adults and young people aged 16 and over, regardless of their prior knowledge, experience, or background.
 For children and younger adolescents, we offer specially designed courses and workshops.

-The idea that one “doesn’t think” in meditation or that a state of thoughtlessness is desirable is a widespread myth.
-Meditation does not mean suppressing thoughts or compulsively becoming “calm.”
-Rather, it is about consciously perceiving what is happening in the moment – be it thoughts, feelings, or physical sensations.
+That one “doesn’t think” in meditation or that an empty mind is a desirable state is a widespread myth.
+Meditation does not mean suppressing thoughts or compulsively becoming “calm”.
+Rather, it’s about consciously perceiving what is happening in the moment – be it thoughts, feelings, or physical sensations.

-It is not about getting rid of these experiences or achieving a specific state, but about encountering them openly and acceptingly.
-When one practices encountering everything in meditation with an open attitude and attributing less importance to things, a special lightness or simplicity in experience can sometimes arise – a state of being free from internal judgment or goals.
-However, this too is not a goal, but a natural consequence of conscious being.
-Meditation invites you to let everything be as it is in the moment, and that can feel like silence.
+It’s not about getting rid of these experiences or achieving a specific state, but about encountering them openly and acceptingly.
+When one practices encountering everything in meditation with an open attitude and attributing less importance to things, a special lightness or simplicity in experience can sometimes arise – a state of being free from inner judgment or goals.
+However, that too is not a goal, but a natural consequence of conscious being.
+Meditation invites you to let everything be as it is, and that can feel like silence.

-Meditation gives you moments for yourself – free from goals and expectations.
-It allows you to suspend goal-oriented action and experience the moment as it is.
-It is not about achieving a specific state, but rather about recognizing expectations and observing yourself in the present.
+Meditation offers you moments for yourself – free from goals and expectations.
+It allows you to cease purposeful activity and experience the moment as it is.
+It’s not about achieving a specific state, but rather about recognizing expectations and observing yourself in the present moment.

-Through radical being-in-the-moment and letting go of the need to achieve something, meditation also has a de-stressing effect.
-Even if you perceive your stress in the moment but don’t have to do anything about it, this unfolds an interesting state of being.
-This practice long-term strengthens your inner resilience and helps you deal with challenges more calmly.
+Through radical presence in the moment and letting go of the need to achieve something, meditation also reduces stress.
+Even if you perceive your stress in the moment but don’t have to do anything about it, this reveals an interesting state of being.
+This practice strengthens your inner resilience in the long term and helps you deal with challenges more calmly.